ezwelty/dpkg/README.md

 Read a package
 --------------

 `read_package` reads package data and metadata into the same structure described above, but unlike `write_package`, it supports both local and remote paths.
-The `resources` argument can be used to read only a subset of the package resources.
+The `resources` argument can be used to read a subset of the package's resources (or all if `NULL`, the default).

 ``` r
 dp <- read_package(